WE NO LONGER ACCEPT APPLICATIONS FOR 2021

 Please check back in September 2021 for the 2022 intake, or sign up for our PhD alert.

 We welcome candidates with a keen interest in neuroscience combined with an undergraduate degree in a relevant field (for example Neuroscience, Life Sciences, Physics, Maths, or Computer Science) at a minimum of upper second-class UK Bachelor’s level or overseas equivalent.

 - A completed UCL application form (details below)

 - Transcripts or qualification certificates and, if available, GRE scores

 - An essay focusing on what you see as a key unanswered question in neuroscience.
 In 1000 words or less, please discuss why you are interested in this question, how you would approach its solution, and what impact a solution would have for our understanding of the brain.

 To start your application, please visit UCL's online applications page and select the Sainsbury Wellcome Centre for Neural Circuits and Behaviour as the department before clicking the search button.

 Once you have started filling out the form, you can save it and return to it later.
-The deadline for applications is midnight (GMT) Sunday 15 November 2020.
+The deadline for applications will be updated in due course.

 Please ensure your given referees are able to provide a reference by the deadline.